moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 This is an "extra top-level" category that enforces that comments are present on various parts of your Protobuf schema.

-The `COMMENTS` category includes the following rules:
+The `COMMENTS` category includes these rules:

 - `COMMENT_ENUM` checks that enums have non-empty comments.
 - `COMMENT_ENUM_VALUE` checks that enum values have non-empty comments.